 In the following two home fixtures, a couple of score draws were mustered from Peterhead and the Airdrie outfit respectively.
 In between those games, the Pars lost a one-goal lead and equalised in the 92nd minute through Lewis Martin to deny bottom side Stirling their first home win of the victory.

-In late January, after a televised defeat at Cappielow, the five-point lead that the Fife side had over Brechin had turned into a four-point deficit with the Angus club holding a game in hand.
+In late January, after a televised defeat at Cappielow, the lead that the Fife side had over Brechin had turned into a four-point deficit with the Angus club having a game in hand.
 Pars would never recover and continue to slide down the table.

 A one-nil win over second place Stranraer in April was the first time they defeated a side that finished above them since the first fixture against Peterhead at home on match day seven.

 While there were eight clean sheets in the first 14 matches under Jefferies.
-That was followed up by three in Potter’s 20 fixtures in charge in which they conceded 34 of their 48 goals against.
-Showing the problems were at both end of the pitch in this horrendous season, in which the former St Mirren captain had a win percentage of just 25%.
+That was followed up by three in Potter’s 20 fixtures in charge.
+In addition, they conceded 34 of their 48 goals against under the former Pars defender.
+Showing the problems were at both end of the pitch in this horrendous season.

 We reviewed the appointment and what next for the Pars.